oo2smh/notes/Active/ct-vim.md

 (>>): Indent right

 # TEXT OBJECTS
-# separate selections used specifically as a range in place of a motion
+# can be used in place of a motion
 # Anatomy: (range: ia)(selection)
-# range refers to inner or around (including surrounding whitespace)
+# range refers to inner or around
+# selections are listed below
 w: word
 s: sentence
 p: paragraph